Carcosa

-American writer Robert W. Chambers borrowed the name "Carcosa" for his stories, inspiring generations of authors to similarly use Carcosa in their own works.
+American writer Robert W. Chambers borrowed the name "Carcosa" for several of his short stories featured in the 1895 book The King in Yellow, inspiring generations of authors to similarly use Carcosa in their own works.

 The King in Yellow

-The city was later used more extensively in Robert W. Chambers' book of short horror stories published in 1895, titled The King in Yellow.
+The city was later used more extensively in Robert W. Chambers' book of short stories published in 1895, titled The King in Yellow.
 Chambers had read Bierce's work and borrowed a few additional names from his work, including Hali and Hastur.

 In Chambers' stories, and within the apocryphal play titled The King in Yellow, which is mentioned several times within them, the city of Carcosa is a mysterious, ancient, and possibly cursed place.
 The most precise description of its location is the shores of Lake Hali, either on another planet, or in another universe.